Davey Ray Moor: Biography

 In 2004, with the assistance of vocalists Sergio Cocchi, Darion Marshall, Christina Dona and Debbie Sanders, Moor released his first true solo endeavour "Telepathy" on NuN/Edel in Europe.
 4 and 5 star reviews across publications such as Rolling Stone Magazine and All Music followed, and Telepathy was included in Musica's Critics Top 100 in 2004 – one of two albums that Moor wrote and produced – the other being Cristina Donà's debut album in English.
 In 2005 Telepathy was released by Lakeshore Records throughout the US.
 Critical reaction was again enthusiastic, some describing the album as the best work of his career.

 Later Moor teamed up with Libertine Carl Barât co-wrote "Run With the Boys", "Carve My Name", "Shadows Fall", "Death Fires" and "This Is The Song" on Barât's eponymous solo album, which was released in 2010.
 He co-wrote one song ("Beginning to See") with Barât, and also produced two songs ("We Want More" and "The Gears") on Carl Barât and The Jackals' Let It Reign album.
-Moor and Barât continued their partnership, composing the soundtrack to the French movie This Is My Body, directed by Paule Mueret which debuted at the Geneva Film Festival in 2015.
+Moor and Barât continued their partnership, composing the soundtrack to the film For This Is My Body (French: C'est mon corps) directed by Paule Muret, which debuted at the Geneva International Film Festival in 2015.
 It was in this era that the songs "The Innermost Light" and "Love Is Not on Trial" were written, later performed by the reformed CousteauX and Marc Almond.

 That same year, Moor and Liam McKahey re-united to record their comeback album CousteauX.
 In September 2017 the album was released in the UK and the US to resounding acclaim.
 Mojo magazine gave the album 4 stars, describing it as 'feel-the-quality nourish songs of emotional masochism'.
 All Music said "CousteauX is not only one of the year's most promising debuts, but a timeless offering that a decade on will sound as vital and provocative as it does now."
 Music Republic awarded it 5 stars and claimed it was "One of the very best albums in a decade- the album throbs and pulses with passion...
 It’s faultless."
 KCRW in LA featured the opening track Memory Is A Weapon in its Today's Top Tune feature, and Huffington Post singled out Seasons of You for a feature.
 The album launched with sell out shows in Italy, England and Portugal.
 CousteauX remain an international cult band with a following distributed across 47 countries.

 Until February 2022 Davey led the world's first Distance-Learning Songwriting master's degree at Bath Spa University, as well as re-designing their popular Commercial Music BA (Hons) degree.
 Alumni include Ren (#1 UK Album October 2023), Mike Dawes (acoustic guitar wizard), Ben Jackson-Cooke (songwriter/producer Rag & Bone Man) and blues/Americana icons Ida Mae.